IBM-Cloud/docs/services/Cloudant/api/authorization.md

 and manage the database,
 send a `GET` request to `https://$USERNAME.cloudant.com/_api/v2/db/$DATABASE/_security`.

-_Example request to determine permissions, using HTTP:_
+_Example of using an HTTP request to determine permissions:_

 ```http
 GET /_api/v2/db/$DATABASE/_security HTTP/1.1
 ```
 {:codeblock}

-_Example request to determine permissions, using the command line:_
+_Example of using the command line to determine permissions:_

 ```sh
 curl https://$USERNAME.cloudant.com/_api/v2/db/$DATABASE/_security